Federalist No. 83

 Federalist No. 83 is an essay by Alexander Hamilton, the eighty-third of The Federalist Papers.
 It was published on July 5, 9, and 12, 1788, under the pseudonym Publius, the name under which all The Federalist papers were published.
 Titled "The Judiciary Continued in Relation to Trial by Jury", it is the last in a series of six essays discussing the powers and limitations of the judicial branch.

+Federalist No. 83 was Hamilton's attempt to assuage anxieties about the lack of a constitutional provision for trial by jury in civil cases.
+Hamilton said the Constitution's silence on the matter was not a cancellation of rights:

+Hamilton acknowledges that juries may be corrupted by the selection process.
+The benefits of trial by jury in civil cases result from "complicated agency" which "discourages" would-be corrupters: